“What does logic have to do with theology?” That was the question asked to me by a friend as we were leaving her house for dinner.

 Theology: “The study of the nature of God and religious belief.”

 I understand there are many ways to tie those two together, but I simply see logic and theology coming together as right thinking applied to life’s biggest questions.
-I believe asking what logic has to do with theology carries a great assumption, though.
+I argue asking what logic has to do with theology carries a great assumption.
 I would ask if logic is simply right thinking, then why doesn’t it correspond to theology?
 Asking why it does implies theology is outside the bounds of good thinking or issues of faith are beyond the scope of validation.

 Sadly, that is the assumption of many.
 No one would argue (I hope not!) that we do not use the laws of logic in all areas of our life and thinking.
-Oh wait, what are the laws of logic?
-That is a good question, and worthy of its own books, classes, and study obviously, but, we can quickly look at the three foundational laws of logic.
+What are the laws of logic?
+We can quickly look at the three foundational laws of logic.
 Kenneth Samples sums up the foundational laws in his book World of Difference as such:

 1.The Law of Non-contradiction: Nothing can be and not be in the same respect at the same time.